 Local authorities have been required to produce their statements of accounts in accordance with International Financial Reporting Standards (IFRS).
-Whilst not a core statement within the Statement of Accounts as a local Council with responsibility for collecting council tax we are required to prepare an annual Collection Fund Statement (page 65): The Local Government Finance Act 1988 requires each charging Council to operate a Collection Fund to account for the Council Tax and Business Rate Income and its distribution to Precepting Authorities (Surrey County Council and Surrey Police Authority) and Central Government.
+Whilst not a core statement within the Statement of Accounts as a local Council with responsibility for collecting council tax we are required to prepare an annual Collection Fund Statement (page 65): The Local Government

+Finance Act 1988 requires each charging Council to operate a Collection Fund to account for the Council Tax and Business Rate Income and its distribution to Precepting Authorities (Surrey County Council and Surrey Police Authority) and Central Government.

-This Council's levy on the Collection Fund was set at £167.30 per Band D property (a nil percentage increase) after taking account of a transfer of £0.298m from reserves and a transfer of £7,000 into the Collection Fund following lower than expected collection rates for Council Tax during the previous year.
+This Council's levy on the Collection Fund for 2012-13 was set at £172.22 per Band D property (a 2.94% increase) after taking account of a transfer of £0.298m from reserves and a transfer of £7,700 into the Collection Fund following lower than expected collection rates for Council Tax during the previous year.